 After receiving the reviews, authors may optionally submit a rebuttal to address the reviewers’ comments as plain text in the cmt3 interface.
-There is a 500 word limit for this.
+There is a 5000 characters limit for this.

 Note that the author rebuttal is optional, it is meant to provide you with an opportunity to rebut factual errors or to supply additional information requested by the reviewers.
 It is NOT intended to add new contributions (theorems, algorithms, experiments) that were not included in the original submission and were not requested by the reviewers.

 Authors may optionally contact the Author’s Advocate, whose role is to listen to the authors, and to help them if reviews are clearly below average quality.
 The Author’s Advocate operates independently from the Technical Program Committee.

 The conference proceedings will be published in the ACM Digital Library.
 The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to two weeks prior to the first day of the conference.
 The official publication date affects the deadline for any patent filings related to the published work.

 Please note: The submission deadline is at 11:59 p.m. of the stated deadline date Anywhere on Earth.